-Here are some of the specific things the council are doing which help us to meet our duties.
+The strategy gives detail on the specific things the council are doing which help us to meet our duties.
+These include:

 - We produce a community profile and ward profiles to help us understand the diversity in our communities and to identify any inequalities

-- We have an Inclusion Partnership group, which sits under the Strategic Partnership, and leads on identifying issues and needs relating to deprivation, equalities, diversity and social inclusion and working in partnership to take appropriate action
+- We have a new Equality, Diversity and Inclusion Partnership Group, which leads on identifying issues and needs relating to deprivation, equalities, diversity and social inclusion and working in partnership to take appropriate action

 - We actively work with the local voluntary and community sector to support those organisations to meet the diverse needs of our communities including making sure community funding reaches those who need it most.